iErcann/Docker-Bhop-CSS/README.md

 # 🕹 Counter-Strike: Source Bhop Server Setup with Docker

-## 🚀 Setup
+## 🚀 Setup Instructions

-1. **Start the Docker container:**
+### 1️⃣ Start the Server

+Launch the Docker container to initialize your Counter-Strike: Source server:

 ```bash
 docker-compose up -d
 ```

-Wait until all services are up and running.
-This will start your CSS server in the background.
+Wait for all services to start.
+The server will run in the background.

 ---

-## 🎮 Make it a Bhop Server
+### 2️⃣ Configure as a Bhop Server

-### 🔍 Check Server Details
+#### 🔍 Verify Server Status

-To get information about the running server:
+Check the server's current status and details:

 ```bash
 docker exec -it --user linuxgsm css-server ./cssserver details